longfeet21/Data-Analyst-Project/README.md

 # Data-Analyst-Project
-Here's a project that i did to stengthen my skills in Data Analyst
+Here's a project that i did to stengthen my skills in Finance Analyst